GUSecLab/tor-exit-relays/hebtor/broker/readme.txt

 ###### Initializing ##############

-# when running on a ubuntu version:
+# when running on a ubuntu version, you may want to disable unattended-upgrades:

 sudo dpkg-reconfigure -plow unattended-upgrades